Ecoregion Size (1000 ha):

 Agriculture, cattle farming, and resource-use activities heavily impact the remaining natural habitat.
 The most widespread threat is poaching and exploitation of wildlife.
 Black rhinos are still threatened by poaching for their horn, and farmers kill wild dogs as pests.
 Kruger National Park has seen the largest number of rhinos killed in South Africa; 504 rhinos were killed in 2017.

 Poaching is common in poorly funded parks, particularly in Zambia and Mozambique, and wildlife populations in many areas in Mozambique were devastated during the war.
 However, poaching is still serious in Kruger National Park despite receiving a great deal of government and international funding.
 Mammals are affected by the loss of migration routes due to fencing, livestock, agriculture or human settlements restricting access to food or water.
 This has also led to increased human-wildlife conflict as elephants raid the crops in their path.
-Additionally, climate change is a growing threat, particularly from increased flooding and frequency of severe droughts.
+Additionally, climate change is a growing threat, particularly from increased flooding and the frequency of severe droughts.

 The priority conservation actions for the next decade will be to: 1) improve community participation in the decision-making processes within the park management system; 2) implement increased criminal investigation approaches of rhino horn poaching including DNA profiling as a traceability tool and drones, whilst providing alternative economic opportunities to deter poaching; and 3) restore important ecological infrastructure to increase resilience from the impacts of climate change and to secure livelihoods.